shuluoshu/shuluoshu.github.io/README.md

 --------

 # Recent Acitivities
+- 1 Paper accepted by ECCV2022!
+- Won the Champion both in the Pitch Localization and Camera Calibration Track in SoccerNet Challenge in CVPR!
+- 2 Papers accepted by ACM MM 2022!
 - 1 Paper accepted by KDD 2022!
 - 2 Papers accepted by CVPR 2022!
 - 1 Paper accepted by AAAI 2022.